-Guilford is located in northwest Greensboro, the third largest city in North Carolina.
+Guilford is located in the northwest quadrant of Greensboro, the third largest city in North Carolina.
 The city's population is approximately 270,000, with about 1.6 million people living in the larger metropolitan area.

-Within a 25-mile radius are located seven other colleges and universities at which Guilford students may take courses: Bennett College, Elon University, Greensboro College, Guilford Technical Community College, High Point University, North Carolina Agricultural and Technical State University and the University of North Carolina at Greensboro.
-The Eastern Music Festival and School, in residence on the Guilford College campus each summer since 1961, provides an exceptional summer concert series with presentations on campus by professional as well as student musicians.
+Seven other colleges and universities, where students may take courses, are located within 25 miles of Guilford: Bennett College, Elon University, Greensboro College, Guilford Technical Community College, High Point University, North Carolina Agricultural and Technical State University, and the University of North Carolina at Greensboro.
+The Eastern Music Festival, in residence on the Guilford campus each summer since 1961, provides an exceptional summer concert series.

-Close to Guilford are New Garden Friends Meeting, Friendship Friends Meeting and Friends Homes (a retirement community that provides highly skilled volunteers in several areas of College life as well as internships and employment for Guilford students).
+New Garden Friends Meeting, Friendship Friends Meeting and Friends Homes (a retirement community that provides highly skilled volunteers in several areas of College life as well as internships and employment for Guilford students) are all close to Guilford.
 North Carolina Yearly Meeting offices are nearby and serve the College community in various capacities.